omniprime/100-days-of-code/log.md

 **Thoughts:** I feel like todays progress line is the name of a chapter in a book.
 Anyways, I spent today trying to figure out why I am unable to concatenate some strings together.
 I am currently getting the lat and lon of the user, splitting it into an array of 2 string values, and trying to add them into a web address to get the weather info.
 For some reason when I am trying to concatenate them it makes the values undefined, but if I just call the values they are there and correct.
 I am not sure what I am missing on it.
 I will try and ask around tomorrow if anyone has any ideas on what is wrong.

+### Day 41: February 12th, 2017

+**Today's Progress**: Half tinkering half javascrpt research

+**Thoughts:** I spent my first half hour tinkering with what is wrong in my code for plugging in the latitued and longitude into my URL.
+I think I figured that out, but now I am having issues getting it to get the weather info.
+Not sure what is going on with that.
+I spent the last half an hour reading more javascript from W3schools.
+It is helpful, but slow.
+I am going to try and just read up tomorrow in hopes of figuring out what is wrong with my code.